-- A. The following uses of the school district system and Internet resources or accounts are considered unacceptable: - 1.
-Users will not use the school district system to access, review, upload, download, store, print, post, receive, transmit or distribute; - a. pornographic, obscene or sexually explicit material. - b. obscene, abusive, profane, lewd, vulgar, rude, inflammatory, threatening, disrespectful, or sexually explicit language. - c. materials that use language or images that are inappropriate in the educational setting or disruptive to the educational process and will not post; - d. information or materials that could cause damage or danger of disruption. - e. materials that use language or images that advocate violence or discrimination toward other people (hate literature) or that may constitute harassment or discrimination. - 2.
-Users will not use the school district system to knowingly or recklessly post, transmit or distribute false or defamatory information about a person or organization, or to harass another person, or to engage in personal attacks, including prejudicial or discriminatory attacks. - 3.
-Users will not use the school district system to engage in any illegal act to violate any local, state or federal statute or law. - 4.
-Users will not use the school district system to vandalize, damage or disable the property of another person or organization, will not make deliberate attempts to degrade or disrupt equipment, software or system performance by spreading computer viruses or by any other means, will not tamper with, modify or change the school district system software, hardware or wiring or take any action to violate the school security system, and will not use the school district system in such a way as to disrupt the use of the system by other users. - 5.
-Users will not use the school district system to gain unauthorized access to information resources or to access another person's materials, information or files without the implied or direct permission of that person. - 6.
-Users will not use the school district system to post, transmit or distribute private information about another person or to post, transmit or distribute person contact information about themselves or other persons including, but not limited to, addresses, telephone numbers, access codes or passwords, and will not repost a message that was sent to the user privately without permission of the person who sent the message.
+or disruptive to the educational process;

+- d. information or materials that could cause damage or danger of disruption to the educational process; - e. materials that use language or images that advocate violence or discrimination toward other people (hate literature) or that may constitute harassment or discrimination. - 2..
+Users will not use the school district system to knowingly or recklessly post, transmit, or distribute false or defamatory information about a person or organization, or to harass another person, or to engage in personal attacks, including prejudicial or discriminatory attacks. - 3.
+Users will not use the school district system to engage in any illegal act or violate any local, state, or federal statute or law. - 4.
+Users will not use the school district system to vandalize, damage, or disable the property of another person or organization, will not make deliberate attempts to degrade or disrupt equipment, software, or system performance by spreading computer viruses or by any other means, will not tamper with, modify, or change the school district system software, hardware, or wiring or take any action to violate the school district's security system, and will not use the school district system in such a way as to disrupt the use of the system by other users.

+- 5. Users will not use the school district system to gain unauthorized access to information resources or to access another person's materials, information, or files without the implied or direct permission of that person. - 6.
+Users will not use the school district system to post private information about another person, personal contact information about themselves or other persons, or other personally identifiable information, including, but not limited to, addresses, telephone numbers, school addresses, work addresses, identification numbers, account numbers, access codes or passwords, labeled photographs, or other information that would make the individual's identity easily traceable, and will not repost a message that was sent to the user privately without permission of the person who sent the message - a.
+This paragraph does not prohibit the posting of employee contact information on school district web pages or communications between employees and other individuals when such communications are made for education-related purposes (i.e., communications with parents or other staff members related to students). - b.
+Employees creating or posting school-related web pages may include personal contact information about themselves on a webpage.
+However, employees may not post personal contact information or other personally identifiable information about students unless: